pan12saha/Integration-of-PSS-in-UVM-testbench/README.md

 //To Run this project please fire a run script run.sh.
 It contains all the command used to run this PSS UVM test bench integration.

-To learn about more for Cadence Perspec systme verifier you can visit : https://www.youtube.com/watch?v=BeDDxCu3Zlc&ab_channel=CadenceDesignSystems
+To learn more about Cadence Perspec systme verifier you can visit : https://www.youtube.com/watch?v=BeDDxCu3Zlc&ab_channel=CadenceDesignSystems